Agent skills

 - Keep skills focused.
 Each skill should do one thing well.
 Instead of one large skill for "all communication tasks," create separate skills for email drafting, meeting summaries, and status reports.

-Can I use the same skill across multiple agents?
 Skills are linked to individual agents.
-However, you can export a skill as a file and import it into other agents.
+You can export a skill as a file and import it into other agents.

-What happens if I disable a skill?
-The agent will no longer use that skill during conversations.
-It remains in your list and can be re-enabled at any time.
+Your agent stops using that skill in conversations.
+It stays in your list and you can turn it back on at any time.

-Is there a limit to how many skills an agent can have?
 There is no hard limit.
-For best performance, keep skills focused and only enable the ones your agent actively needs.
+For best performance, keep skills focused and enable only the ones your agent needs.

-Do users need to know about skills to use the agent?
-No. Skills work behind the scenes.
-Users interact with the agent normally, and the agent decides when to use each skill.
+No. Skills run behind the scenes.
+People chat with your agent as usual, and your agent decides when to use each skill.

 What file formats can I use for importing skills?

-You can import .txt, .md, and .mdc files.
+.txt,.md, and.mdcfiles.
 Markdown files with frontmatter provide the best import experience.